Assessment

 How often should a cyber risk assessment be updated?

-At least annually for many organizations, and more often when major systems, vendors, or business processes change.
+At least annually for many organizations, and more often when major systems, vendors, dependencies, or business processes change.

 Should small organizations assess cyber risk too?